jbmagination/snowdriftland/README.md

 ## Full

-The full version currently doesn't work.
-I'm working on trying to get it to work, rewards included if possible, and once I get that done I'll let you know.
+The full version currently is a WIP for restoration.
+It runs, but it runs off of the preview version's code, and I'm trying to replace as much of it as I can with authentic 2010 files.